 Tutorial found at the Premeditated Leftovers

-Learn all about reusing plastic containers for starting seeds indoors + creating nice little greenhouses from recycled clamshell container!
+Learn all about reusing plastic containers for starting seeds indoors + creating nice little greenhouses from a recycled clamshell container!

 7. Newspaper Pots……learn how to make these little paper pots the right way for great success!!!

 Newspaper makes great seed-starting containers……plus, they can be planted directly into your garden so the little roots are not disturbed.

 8. Start Seeds in Recyclable 6-packs from last year………